Why This Keeps Happening Even When Everything “Looks Fine”

 The Hardware and Software Stack Works Against Flash Storage

-- ext4 updates directories even when file contents do not change
+- ext4 updates metadata even when files do not change

 Why Light Workloads Still Fail